How is being self-employed different from being an employee?

 It's different in a couple of ways.

-- Federal, state, Social Security and Medicare taxes aren’t withheld from your check; you make quarterly estimated tax payments instead.
+- That means federal, state, Social Security and Medicare taxes aren’t withheld from your pay

 After you enter your 1099-MISC, we’ll review your work related expenses including the deductible part of your self-employment tax.
 We’ll also help you calculate your estimated tax payments for next year so you can avoid having to pay all your taxes at once.